North vs Reed Elementary: A C and a B in Leander ISD Compared (2024-25 TEA)

 What is North Elementary’s TEA rating?

-North Elementary received a C rating with a score of 79 out of 100 from the Texas Education Agency in 2025.
+North Elementary received a C rating from the Texas Education Agency in the 2024-25 accountability cycle.

 What is Reed Elementary’s TEA rating?